sentinel-hub/custom-scripts/planet/analysis_ready_planetscope/forest_vitality_index_canopy_cover/index.md

 1. Filter pixels based on canopy cover percentage (>25%)
 2. Calculate vegetation index (users can choose between NDVI or SAVI) from red and NIR bands for remaining pixels
 3. Clip the vegetation index to a predefined range (0.15-0.85)
-4. Scale the clipped VI to a 1-100 range
+4. Scale the clipped vegetation index to a 1-100 range
 5. Classify the scaled values into 15 forest vitality classes
 6. Apply a color palette to visualize the classes